-- Place water, salt, molasses, garlic, Worcestershire sauce, and black pepper into a large, gallon-size ziptop bag.
+Place water, salt, molasses, garlic, Worcestershire sauce, and black pepper into a large, gallon-sized ziptop bag.
 Seal and squish the contents until thoroughly combined.

 Note: If you do not own or prefer not to use a dehydrator, this brined beef jerky also can be dried on racks over trays in the oven at the lowest possible setting with the oven door slightly open.